-My father is very good at lapidary work, rock hounding, and giving loving fatherly advice, and working together on many projects over the years.
-We have shared many outdoor adventure sports and many rock hounding adventures over the decades.
+My father is very good at lapidary work, a lapidarist (having cut and polished the first sections of GSA and GSB for me and much more), rock hounding, and giving loving fatherly advice, and working together on many projects over the years.
+We have shared many outdoor adventure sports and many element/mineral/rock/meteorite hounding adventures over the decades.

 *(Meteorite analyst/technician and meteorite

 curator B1 who works with University of ____________ , and their